qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/tts/cpp/linux.md

     void synthesizeSpeech()
     {
-        // Creates an instance of a speech config with specified subscription key and service region.
+        // Creates an instance of a speech config with specified host and subscription key.
-        // Replace with your own subscription key and service region (e.g., "chinaeast2"). auto config = SpeechConfig::FromSubscription("YourSubscriptionKey", "YourServiceRegion");
+        // Replace with your own subscription key and service region (e.g., "chinaeast2"). auto config = SpeechConfig::FromHost("https://YourServiceRegion.tts.speech.azure.cn/", "YourSubscriptionKey");

         // Creates a speech synthesizer using the default speaker as audio output.
 The default spoken language is "en-us". auto synthesizer = SpeechSynthesizer::FromConfig(config);